Why is this here?

 Contributing

 If you’re a Christian and you’d like to contribute, feel free to make a PR on Codeberg.
+Alternatively, you could email me any suggestions you might have.

 And/or you can put a similar page on your own website.